billba/PowerApps-AI-Components/README.md

 Now let's try this component with AI.
 AI Builder doesn't currently provide a prebuilt object detection model, so you'll have to build your own using AI Builder or hope someone in your organization has already built one that you can use.
 Using the same dataset I used for my `Dogs vs Ducks` image classification model in Lobe, I created an object detection model called `Dogs and Ducks` in AI Builder.

-Add your model as shown in step 2 above, then set the `Objects` property of your bounding boxes component to `'Dogs and Ducks'.Predict(DetectImage1.Image).results`, using your model name instead.
+Add your model as shown in [step] 2 above]](#getting-started), then set the `Objects` property of your bounding boxes component to `'Dogs and Ducks'.Predict(DetectImage1.Image).results`, using your model name instead.

 <img src="./BoundingBoxes.png" height="200" alt="Bounding boxes"/>